DIY Intercooled Supercharger

 how difficult is the conversion?

-You must also make a handful of small, simple parts from aluminum bar available via the internet, install a high-pressure fuel-delivery system (fuel pressure in the float bowl must exceed maximum boost), and convert an SU HIF44 carburetor to run under boost conditions as explained here.
+You must also make a handful of small, simple parts from aluminum bar available via the internet (the online instructions will show you how), install a high-pressure fuel-delivery system (fuel pressure in the float bowl must exceed maximum boost), and convert an SU HIF44 carburetor to run under boost conditions as explained here.